akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ## Add attributes validation parameters

 Each attribute has specific properties to add more control on attribute's values:
+- **Yes/No attribute**:
+  - *Default value*: the value that is put in each Yes/No attribute when creating a new product/product model
 - **Date attribute**:
   - *Min date*: the earliest date that can be accepted
   - *Max date*: the latest date that can be accepted